WANGZHIDE93429/WANGZHIDE93429.github.io/_pages/about.md

 # 👋🏻 Hi there, I am Zhide!

 I am a Ph.D. candidate in the Department of Industrial and Systems Engineering, Texas A&M University.
+I will graduate in August, 2024, and I am actively looking for tenure track faculty positions in the areas of marketing, operations management, and industrial engineering.

 ## 🧐 Research interests
 Methodologically, I study structural modeling and estimation of dynamic decision making under uncertianty for both single agent case (see my paper [Structural Estimation of Partially Observable Markov Decision Processes](https://ieeexplore.ieee.org/abstract/document/9931903)) and multi-agent (i.e., game) case.